 - Anti-Invest legislations

-This is to certify that the project report is the outcome of my own efforts and my industries to other words publications has been duly acknowledged at the relevant places.
+This is to certify that the project report is the outcome of my own efforts and my industries.
+To other words, publications have been duly acknowledged at the relevant places.
 This project is made as per the guidelines issued by CBSE.